jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-3j.md

 - Those charters conveyed a real exclusive privilege.

-> *Superphysics Note: This implies that the African slave trade was declining that it had to be liberalized through private regulated companies instead of joint stock companies.
-It seems that join stock companies are for agriculture while the regulated companies are for extractive industries.
+{{< n n="This implies that the African slave trade was declining that it had to be liberalized through private regulated companies instead of joint stock companies.
+It seems that join stock companies are for agriculture while the regulated companies are for extractive industries." >}}